AyambaSumaila/Mini-Netflix-Django/readme.md

-# Understanding the app we will be building
+# Understanding the app
-For our project, I will be building a movie reviews app that will allow users to view and search for movies
+In this project, I will be building a movie reviews app that will allow users to view and search for movies

 Users will also be able to log in and post reviews of any movies they may have watched, They will be able to type in and add their review, Users can see the list of reviews on a movie's page and post, edit, or delete their own